Ecological Design Basics

 Ecological design and Permaculture are two terms that are often used interchangeably to describe an approach to creating human environments that are integrated with nature, and that imitate natural systems in their efficiency, redundancy, abundance, and resilience.

-For us at Bluegrass Ecological Design, this means that we take a systems approach to designing outdoor spaces for our clients.
+For us at Bluegrass Ecological Design, this means that we take a systems approach to designing outdoor spaces for and with our clients.
 Whatever the size of the project, we look at the landscape holistically, paying attention to the various elements, resources, and restrictions, as well as the needs and desires of the client.

 Because of this integrated, holistic approach that seeks to benefit the entire ecosystem, including the human community, our landscape designs are quite different from traditional landscape design.
 We strive to create a beautiful, comfortable, and inviting space for our clients, while prioritizing biodiversity, sustainability, efficiency, and an abundant harvest of edible and useful plants.